-CT Judicial Department, Court Support Services "Youth Prevention Grant": In October of 2015 Youth Services received a Youth Prevention Grant from CSSD to help divert youths from the juvenile justice system.
-We are in the 1st year of this 2 year grant which provides funding for the coordination of services for those youth at risk for truancy, delinquency and school failure.
+• CT Judicial Department, Court Support Services "Youth Prevention Grant": In October of 2015 Youth Services received a Youth Prevention Grant from CSSD to help divert youths from the juvenile justice system.
+We are in the 3rd year of this grant which provides funding for the coordination of services for those youth at risk for truancy, delinquency and school failure.

-- Adventure Plus: An Adventure based/experiential program that promotes positive youth development and increases the number of EH Police Officers who are experienced and comfortable working and interaction with youth - The Goal Line Project: working with East Hartford Middle School, East Hartford ChildPlan, and the Savings Bank of Manchester Charitable Foundation & UConn athletics including the many UConn male & female sports team members who mentor atrisk middle school students.
-Statement of goals and objectives for the next year, program statistics and other descriptive information: - o Community Service: Youth Services has developed purposeful Activities for youth and receiving referrals for Community Service from Juvenile Court & Juvenile probation. - o Boys Council: A strength based group approach to promote boys and young men's safe and healthy passage through pre-teen and adolescent years. - Girls Circle: An evidenced based group program based on a strengths-based approach, motivational interviewing strategies and has a strong focus on positive youth development. - o TIPS (Truancy Intervention Program) a Truancy / Family with Service Needs Program: A program to assess and provide services needed for families to help reduce truancy and absenteeism. - o Sexting Prevention: a program based on the "Before You Text" Prevention Curriculum for the state of CT.
+- Adventure Plus: An Adventure based/experiential program that promotes positive youth development and youth understanding how to successfully work with people in positions of authority. - The Goal Line Project: working with East Hartford Middle School, East Hartford ChildPlan, and the Savings Bank of Manchester Charitable Foundation & UConn athletics including the many UConn male & female sports team members who mentor at-risk middle school students.
+Statement of goals and objectives for the next year, program statistics and other descriptive information: - O Community Service: Youth Services has developed purposeful Activities for youth and receiving referrals for Community Service from Juvenile Court & Juvenile probation. - O Boys Council: A strength based group approach to promote boys and young men's safe and healthy passage through pre-teen and adolescent years. - O Girls Circle: An evidenced based group program based on a strengths-based approach, motivational interviewing strategies and has a strong focus on positive youth development. - o TIPS (Truancy Intervention Program) a Truancy/Family with Service Needs Program: A program to assess and provide services needed for families to help reduce truancy and absenteeism. - O Sexting Prevention: a program based on the "Before You Text" Prevention Curriculum for the state of CT.
 This curriculum was developed by Division of Criminal Justice Chief State's Attorney's Office, Center for Children's Advocacy, and Connecticut Youth Services Association.